hmaleyka/Capstone-Project-QuantumCTF/README.md

 Maze Challenges: Navigate through complex directory structures to find hidden files.
 Fake Leading Tasks: Identify and bypass cleverly crafted distractions to locate the true flag.
 Compatibility: All challenges are designed to work seamlessly on Ubuntu and various Linux distributions.

+Special Thanks to my group mates Teymur for creating this project together.

+** Maleyka Heybatova **